xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/command.md

 ```

 This runner could be used to run *any* command type (simple, configured, environment).
-The type of command would define what objects would be present ofter the command execution
+The type of command would define what objects would be present after command execution
 (for example, `Injector` would be available only for `EnvironmentCommand`).

 Run command arguments are the same as real command arguments (the same `Cli` used for commands parsing).